google/OpenSK/README.md

     ./deploy.py --board=nrf52840_dongle --opensk
     ```

+1. Finally you need to inejct the cryptographic material if you enabled
+    batch attestation or CTAP1/U2F compatibility (which is the case by
+    default):

+    ```shell
+    ./tools/configure.py \
+        --certificate=crypto_data/opensk_cert.pem \
+        --private-key=crypto_data/opensk.key
+    ```

-3. On Linux, you may want to avoid the need for `root` privileges to interact
+1. On Linux, you may want to avoid the need for `root` privileges to interact
     with the key.
 For that purpose we provide a udev rule file that can be
     installed with the following command: